Join

 Students are taught only the basics, such as how to program, how to find papers, how to use the cluster machine, how to make artificial intelligences, etc. After that, as a fellow researcher, let's work together to do good research.

-We have been struggling with the decision regarding what language to use for instruction, but for now, we are teaching only in Japanese, because we think it is difficult to achieve a satisfactory education without using Japanese considering our limited time available for teaching.
+We have been struggling with the decision regarding what language to use for instruction, but for now, the principal investigator of the laboratory is teaching mainly in Japanese because we think it is difficult to achieve satisfactory education without using Japanese considering our limited time available for teaching.
+However, everyday research activities can be conducted in English.
+In our laboratory, each student belongs to a small group led by a faculty member who acts as the actual supervisor.
+Other faculty members, aside from the principal investigator, can guide students in English, so we also accept students who only speak English.

 Graduation Requirements